VirgilSecurity/virgil-sdk-x/docs/swift/guides/virgil-key/loading-key.md

 Before loading a Virgil Key, set up your project environment with the [getting started](https://github.com/VirgilSecurity/virgil-swift-php/blob/docs-review/docs/guides/configuration/client.md) guide.

-In order to load the Virgil Key from the default storage:
+To load the Virgil Key from the default storage:

 - Initialize the **Virgil SDK**